 Wettability can be studied by measuring contact angle of the substrate with known liquid(s), after which the surface free energy is calculated according to chosen theory.
+Contact angles for surface free energy calculations are most typically measured with optical tensiometers.

 It is possible to calculate critical surface tension or surface free energy for a solid by testing against a series of liquids and measuring the contact angles.
 This parameter quantifies the characteristics of the solid and indicates the intermolecular interactions between a liquid and a solid.
 The critical surface tension or the surface free energy obtained in this way can be regarded as the ‘surface tension’ of the solid substrate, which is a characteristic property of the solid in the same way as the surface tension is for a liquid.